slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

 <!--
+There are two ways of spreading light: to be the candle or the mirror that reflects it — Edith Wharton

+quem ganha a maioria dos duelos normalmanete ganha o jogo. micro e o macro -- sergio conceição

 tecnically win or fundamentally win

 winning by exhaustion